-Eric is Fellow and Tutor in Theology, Tutor for Graduates and Secretary to the Governing Body.
+Eric is Fellow and Tutor in Theology and Secretary to the Governing Body.
 He teaches New Testament and is also responsible for supervising the tuition of theology students at Harris Manchester.
 His doctoral thesis was on The Jewish Context of Jesus’ Miracles, an expanded version of which was published by Sheffield Academic Press (in July 2002).

 Eric originally graduated from Brasenose College, Oxford with a degree in Engineering Science.
 He eventually returned to Oxford to study Theology at Harris Manchester College, where he gained a second BA, an MSt and a DPhil.
 Immediately after completing his own Theology Finals in 1995 Eric wrote A Guide for Perplexed Students.
 It is aimed particularly at mature students studying at Harris Manchester, but may be of wider interest too.